Dyson challenges EU over 'dust-free' vacuum tests

 Dyson said home performance was "very different to that in the laboratory".

-The firm has pioneered the bagless vacuum cleaner since 1991.'Not representative'
+The firm has pioneered the bagless vacuum cleaner since 1991.

 From September 2014, all vacuum cleaners sold in the EU will be rated according to their performance and energy efficiency, on a scale from A to G.